Frequently Asked Questions

 What type of support is provided through the Pipeline Program?

 If you are chosen to participate in the Pipeline Program, the primary support provided is that you will be able to attend the Neuro-EM Scholars Program Annual Retreat, where you will receive grant writing training, attend career development sessions, and participate in networking events.
-Funds for your travel, lodging, and meals for the Retreat will be reimbursed.
+Funds for your travel and lodging for the Retreat will be reimbursed, and meals will be provided.
 After the Retreat, you will also be invited to all Neuro-EM webinars.
 We anticipate Pipeline Program participants will then apply to be Neuro-EM K12 scholars within 1-2 years.

 I am being nominated for the Pipeline Program.
 Do I need to describe a project idea in my personal statement on the nomination form?

 Pipeline nominees are not required to describe a specific research project in their nomination form.
-However, if you have a project idea you might like to pursue in the next 1-2 years, you are welcome to briefly describe the project idea if this would help demonstrate your academic vision, research interests, and why you would benefit from the program.
+However, candidates are encouraged to be as specific as possible about potential future research topics or questions and briefly describe any prior or ongoing research experience if applicable.
+Additionally, if you do have a project idea you might like to pursue in the next 1-2 years, you are welcome to briefly describe the project idea if this would help demonstrate your academic vision, neuro-related research interests, and why you would benefit from the program.

 Retreat Travel & Accommodations